Joseph Willcocks: Marked for treason

 In the spring of 1814 fifteen Upper Canadians, including Willcocks, were charged with high treason as part of the Ancaster Bloody Assize.

 Death

 On September 4, 1814, during the Siege of Fort Erie.
-Joseph Willocks led a sortie against a British battery.
-After 6 hours of fighting, the sortie raiding force under Joseph Wilocks withdrew with Joseph getting killed.
+Joseph Willcocks led a sortie against a British battery.
+After six hours of fighting, the sortie raiding force under Joseph Willcocks withdrew, with Joseph getting killed.
 His body was buried initially in "the circle or open square of that village (Buffalo, New York)" and reburied in Forest Lawn Cemetery in the 1830s.